Ken Jennings Biography

 Trivia

-• Ken was earlier working as a software engineer in 2004 when he attended the call saying that his contestant audition had got successfully selected and he would appear on the game show Jeopardy that year in June.
+• Ken Jennings was earlier working as a software engineer in 2004 when he attended the call saying that his contestant audition had been successfully selected and he would appear on the game show Jeopardy that year in June.

 • He doesn’t drink, smoke, or consume drugs.

 • His appearance was extended to more than one single game.
-He took advantage of the recent rule that said that the contestants could continue with their games until they continue to win.
-He was also allowed to appear on the show indefinitely and after almost six months he appeared on America’s TV screen.
+He took advantage of the recent rule that said that the contestants could continue with their games as long as they continued to win.
+He was also allowed to appear on the show indefinitely, and after almost six months, he appeared on America’s TV screen.

 • He won around 74 games of the famous game show Jeopardy and made around $2.52 million.